 Christine Langelier – Alumni Bio

-Job Title: Manager, Eleven Madison Park
+Job Title: Service Director, Eleven Madison Park

 Location: New York, NY

 Christine Langelier’s interest in hospitality and culinary arts began at a vocational technical high school near her home in Bellingham, MA.
-“I was involved with SkillsUSA and went to the National Leadership and Skills Conference twice,” recalls Christine, manager at Eleven Maidson Park in New York City.
+“I was involved with SkillsUSA and went to the National Leadership and Skills Conference twice,” recalls Christine, server director at Eleven Maidson Park in New York City.
 “I mostly focused on front-of-the-house but still had dreams of being in the kitchen.”

 After graduating high school, Christine attended Widener University in Philadelphia pursuing a degree in hospitality.
 After a year there, she decided the traditional college atmosphere wasn’t a good fit.
 She packed her bags and headed to Walt Disney World in Florida.
 “I spent a year there and got a great foundation of guest and hospitality interaction that really set the basis for my working in the hospitality industry,” she says.
 It also convinced Christine that her next step would be culinary school.
 “The only choice for me was The Culinary Institute of America.”